Early Muslim conquests: Cyprus, Armenia, and Georgia

-In 646 a Byzantine naval expedition was able to briefly recapture Alexandria.
-The same year Mu'awiya, the governor of Syria and future founder of the Umayyad dynasty, ordered construction of a fleet.
+In 646, a Byzantine naval expedition was able to briefly recapture Alexandria.
+The same year Mu'awiya, the long-serving governor of Syria and future founder of the Umayyad dynasty, ordered construction of a fleet.
 Three years later it was put to use in a pillaging raid of Cyprus, followed by a raid in 650 that concluded with a treaty under which Cypriots surrendered many of their riches and slaves.
 In 688 the island was made into a joint dominion of the caliphate and the Byzantine Empire under a pact which was to last for almost 300 years.

 In 639–640 Arab forces began to make advances into Armenia, which had been partitioned into a Byzantine province and a Sasanian province.
 There is considerable disagreement among ancient and modern historians about events of the following years, and nominal control of the region may have passed several times between Arabs and Byzantines.
 Although Muslim dominion was finally established by the time the Umayyads acceded to power in 661, it was not able to implant itself solidly in the country, and Armenia experienced a national and literary efflorescence over the next century.
 As with Armenia, Arab advances into other lands of the Caucasus region, including Georgia, had as their end assurances of tribute payment and these principalities retained a large degree of autonomy.
-This period also saw a series of clashes with the Khazar kingdom whose center of power was in the lower Volga steppes, and which vied with the caliphate over control of the Caucasus.
+This period also saw a series of clashes with the Khazar Khaganate whose center of power was in the lower Volga steppes, and which vied with the caliphate over control of the Caucasus.